ggssh/awesome-stars/README.md

 - [Loyalsoldier/clash-rules](https://github.com/Loyalsoldier/clash-rules) - 🦄️ 🎃 👻 Clash Premium 规则集(RULE-SET)，兼容 ClashX Pro、Clash for Windows 客户端。
 - [Loyalsoldier/v2ray-rules-dat](https://github.com/Loyalsoldier/v2ray-rules-dat) - 🦄 🎃 👻 V2Ray 路由规则文件加强版，可代替 V2Ray 官方 geoip.dat 和 geosite.dat，兼容 Shadowsocks-windows、Xray-core、Trojan-Go 和 leaf。Enhanced edition of V2Ray rules dat files, compatible with Xray-core, Shadowsocks-windows,
 - [sdras/awesome-actions](https://github.com/sdras/awesome-actions) - A curated list of awesome actions to use on GitHub
-- [rzashakeri/beautify-github-profile](https://github.com/rzashakeri/beautify-github-profile) - This repository helps you to have a more beautiful and attractive github profile, and you can access a complete set of tools and guides for beautifying your github profile. 🪄 ⭐
+- [rzashakeri/beautify-github-profile](https://github.com/rzashakeri/beautify-github-profile) - This repository will assist you in creating a more beautiful and appealing github profile, and you will have access to a comprehensive range of tools and tutorials for beautifying your github profile.
 - [p-ranav/awesome-hpp](https://github.com/p-ranav/awesome-hpp) - A curated list of awesome header-only C++ libraries
 - [llvm/llvm-project](https://github.com/llvm/llvm-project) - The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.
 Note: the repository does not accept github pull requests at this moment.
 Please submit your patches at ht
 - [aalhour/awesome-compilers](https://github.com/aalhour/awesome-compilers) - :sunglasses: Curated list of awesome resources on Compilers, Interpreters and Runtimes